Blog icon

 Each project will advertise for different skillsets and discipline areas.
 Applicants who meet the standard eligibility requirements will be assessed on experience relevant to the project’s field of research, suitability for the project, academic excellence and motivation to undertake an industry-led PhD project.

 Projects must be in Australia and a primary location is specified on the application paperwork.
 This may be at your university, at CSIRO or on the industry partner’s premises.
-The location of the 60-day Industry Engagement component may be different to the project location.
+The location of the three-month Industry Engagement component may be different to the project location.

-Approximately $13,000 per annum is provided to the supervising organisation where you are primarily based to cover project operating expenses and development activities.
+Funding starting from $13,000 per annum is provided to the supervising organisation where you are primarily based to cover project operating expenses and development activities.
 Project expenses may include lab consumables, fieldwork and other research costs.
 Travel costs associated with the project and/or approved development activities are also eligible expenses.

 Most training will be delivered online, however there will be some in-person events.
 The professional development training is mandatory and requires an equivalent time commitment of approximately five days per year.